cgrand/spreadmap/README.md

 [net.cgrand/spreadmap "0.1.2"]
 ```

+### What's new in 0.1.3?
+* Due to popular demand: Java API!
+Call net.cgrand.SpreadMap.create(src) where src is a File, an InputStream or a String.
+It returns an IPersistentMap so you use .valAt and .assoc to read/update.
+* Fix the value of FALSE cells (returned nil instead of false).

 ### What's new in 0.1.2?
 * Rewrite to get rid of the crippled ForkedEvaluator from POI.
 * It means XLSX are now supported as they should have been in the first place.